METHODS-Group/DRDMannTurb/README.md

 of this repository.
 If you are unfamiliar with ``pre-commit``, the documentation can be found [here](https://pre-commit.com/).

+### Running Tests Locally

+DRDMannTurb's test suite is built with [Pytest](https://docs.pytest.org/en/stable/).
+Running the tests locally can be done by invoking `pytest`.

+Tests decorated with `slow` can be run the `--runslow` flag; they are otherwise skipped.
+Note that several of these tests require (at least
+``partially'') training a DRD model and so the suite may take several minutes to complete.
+Note also that certain components of the test suite require CUDA; these are also skipped if a CUDA device is not available.

 ### Local Documentation Building Instructions

 Our documentation source lives in the ``/docs/`` folder.
 You should ensure that the dependencies listed in ``./requirements-docs.txt`` are installed.

 Running ``make html`` will generate html pages in the ``/docs/build/html`` folder; these can be hosted locally with ``python -m http.server <PORT-NUMBER>``.

-### Running Tests Locally

-DRDMannTurb's test suite is built with [Pytest](https://docs.pytest.org/en/stable/).
-Running the tests locally can be done by invoking `pytest`.
-Tests decorated with `slow` can be run the `--runslow` flag; they are otherwise skipped.

-Note that certain components of the test suite require CUDA; these are also skipped if a CUDA device is not available.